 able to modify data fields.
 Once we ensure that all constructors of a class create only objects with valid state and that all mutator operations preserve the valid state,

 We all know the value of design experience.
-How many times have you had the feeling that you've solved a problem before but not knowing exactly
+How many times have you had the feeling that you have solved a problem before but not knowing exactly where or how?

 If you could remember the details of the previous problem and how you solved it, then you could reuse the experience instead of rediscovering it.

 However, we do not do a good job of recording experience in software design for others to use.

 Each design pattern systematically names and evaluates an important and recurring design in object-oriented systems.